-A bachelor’s degree in project management generally requires students to earn 120 credits.
-Of these, some may be general education courses and a capstone.
+A bachelor’s degree in project management may require you to earn 120 credits.
+Of these, some may be gen ed courses and a capstone.
 Others are about how handle all facets of a project in an efficient, organized and timely manner.

 Depending on your goals, you can pursue a BS, BA or Bachelor of Business Administration (BBA) degree in PM.
-Each of these will approach the project management major in a different way.
+Each of these will approach the PM major in a different way.

 BA programs may cover more liberal arts courses.
 Topics like economics, ethics and organizational theory.
 BS programs may include more technical courses.
 This can take the form of statistics, strategy and analysis.

-BBA programs are business-focused.
-It usually starts with core courses that discuss various functions.
+BBA programs are business focused.
+It often starts with core courses that discuss various functions.
 These often touch on human resources, marketing, and operations.
 Also, the basics of managing finances and supply chain.
 Plus, they’ll offer a handful of courses about managing projects.

-Either way, a major in project management is about learning to plan out a task in full.
+Either way, a major in PM is about learning to plan out a task in full.
 This means you may take intro classes in how to budget and figure out costs.
 Other topics may discuss the finer points of leading teams and obtaining resources.

 BA IN PUBLIC RELATIONS AND MARKETING/PROJECT MANAGEMENT SPECIALIZATION

 In a PR degree program, you’ll study the many ways to communicate with the public.
-Topics often cover things like consumer behavior, advertising and promotion, research, and strategy.
-To support your interest in PM, you can choose it as a concentration.
+Topics often cover things like consumer behavior, how to advertise and promote, as well as things like research and strategy.
+To support your interest in PM, you can choose it as a field of study.

 BA IN SPORTS AND RECREATION MANAGEMENT – PROJECT MANAGEMENT SPECIALIZATION

 In a sports management degree program, you’ll study the business of sports.
 Topics often cover things like accounting, business, information systems and economics.
-To support your interest in PM, you can choose it as a concentration.
+To support your interest in PM, you can choose it as a field of study.

 BACHELOR OF SCIENCE IN BUSINESS ADMINISTRATION – PROJECT MANAGEMENT

-In a BSBA program, you’ll take most of your credits in business and managerial basics.
+In a BSBA program, you’ll take most of your credits in business and manager basics.
 Some of these will thus relate to accounting, finance and business law.
 Others to marketing and operations.
-For the concentration in project management, you’ll take several extra courses.
+For the focus in PM, you’ll take many extra courses.
 These may help you prep for PM certifications.
 For example, CTU’s program covers key areas contained in the Project Management Body of Knowledge (PMBOK®) exam.

 MASTERS IN PROJECT MANAGEMENT

-Master’s degrees in project management include MA, MS and MBA programs.
+Master’s degrees in PM include MA, MS and MBA programs.
 These may involve about 36 credits or so beyond the bachelor’s degree.
 They’ll often prep you for leadership.
-Not to mention a doctorate degree if you can think ahead.
+Not to mention a PhD degree if you can think ahead.

 Usually, the MS offers a more holistic set of PM courses.
-You can also find programs that focus on a specific type of project management.
-Marketing project management is one example.
+You can also find programs that focus on a certain type of project management.
+Marketing PM is one example.
 IT project management is another.

-MBA programs are business-oriented.
-Like the BBA, you’ll take a slew of managerial courses along with your PM concentration.
-These may refine existing managerial skills while targeting more complex tools and theories.
+MBA programs are business oriented.
+Like the BBA, you’ll take a slew of manager like courses along with your PM focus.
+These may refine existing manager skills while targeting more complex tools and theories.